🕒 8 min read · 📝 1592 words

 7. Grace Sustains The believer walks in power to deny ungodliness → Titus 2 11–12 → James 4:6 -To glorify God through transformed obedience

-The Lazarus account conceals a present-tense spiritual reality.
+The Lazarus account conceals this present-tense spiritual reality.

 Abraham’s calling Lazarus “son” tells us that Lazarus was a believer.